microsoft/datashaper/javascript/react/docs/react.api.md

 // Warning: (ae-missing-release-tag) "useSubsetTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function useSubsetTable(table: ColumnTable, columns?: string[]): ColumnTable;
+export function useSubsetTable(table: ColumnTable, columns?: IColumn[]): ColumnTable;

 // Warning: (ae-missing-release-tag) "useTableMetadata" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //